-In compliance with the Federal Campus Security Act, the College publishes an annual Campus Safety and Security Compliance Report. (http://www.dunwoody.edu/pdfs/DunwoodyCollege-Safety-Security-Compliance-Report-2016-2018-Annual-Fire-Safety-Report-2018.pdf)
+In compliance with the Federal Campus Security Act, the College publishes an annual Campus Safety and Security Compliance Report (https://dunwoody.edu/pdfs/DunwoodyCollege-Safety-Security-Compliance-Report-Final-2019-2021-Annual-Fire-Safety-Report-2021.pdf).

 This report includes campus crime statistics for the most recent threeyear period and a broad range of institutional policies concerning campus security.
 These policies pertain to alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other important topics.
 A physical copy of this report can be obtained by contacting: